 If you’re thinking of visiting Pen y Fan yourself, here are a few helpful tips.

-The Brecon Beacons are regularly used by the British Armed Forces as a training ground, so as you can imagine the terrain here can be pretty intense.
+The Brecon Beacons are regularly used by the British Armed Forces as a training ground, so as you can imagine the terrain here is challenging.
 There are several routes to take up the mountain, with a very clearly marked trail leading from the car park.
-The trail is not too difficult to follow and while the gradient is not crazily steep, the incline is consistent and pretty unrelenting for most of the way up.
+The trail is not too difficult to follow and while the gradient is not extremely steep, the incline is consistent and unrelenting for most of the way up.
 You need at least a reasonable level of fitness and no major mobility issues to make it to the top.

 It’s worth getting there early or a little later to beat the crowds.
-The car park can get very busy on weekends and you may end up having to park on a grass verge on the side of the road or in a nearby lay by.
+The car park can get very busy at weekends and you may end up having to park on a grass verge on the side of the road or in a nearby lay-by.